LEOMKM/Codzure/README.md

 I'm Software Developer, who loves building mobile applications.
 Dynamic and passionate developer with extensive experience in application development lifecycle from concept through delivery of next-generation applications and customisable solutions in an Agile Environment.

-### I am an Android Software Developer originating from Kenya, currently working at Equity Bank Limited.

 ##### Here are some basic stuffs about me:
 - 🔭 I’m currently working on a number of Projects both on iOS using Swift and Android using Kotlin.
 - 🌱 I’m currently learning Swift for iOS developement.